.com vs .net: Key differences between these domain extensions

 However, there are a couple of cons to consider:

-As for the .net extension, some of its pros are:
+As for the .net extension, some of its benefits include:

 On the other hand, using a .net domain name also has its cons: